Kunaljoshi12/-Unlocking-Insights-with-ADE/Unlocking Insights With ADE/Scouce code/T5_model/README.md

+#T5 Model
-There is a news_summary dataset that can be used to train a pre-trained T5 model.
-This model can be trained to summarize large text into short summaries.
-We can use the headline and text columns from the dataset for model training, with the text as input or source and the headline as output or target.
-Once trained, the model can generate summaries for other text input
+A news_summary dataset can be used to train a pre-trained T5 model for text summarization.
+The model is trained to generate concise summaries from longer text inputs.
+We can utilize the headline and text columns of the dataset, treating the text as input and the headline as the desired output.
+Once trained, this model can produce summaries for new text inputs.